Jon Spencer Blues Explosion: Meat + Bone (2012)

 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead, England.

 They released their new album Meat + Bone in September.
 It was very well received by the likes of Pitchfork, Mojo, The Quietus, The Independent on Sunday and The Observer.

-Freedom Tower – No Wave Dance Party 2015 and split (2015−2018)
+Freedom Tower and split (2015−2018)

 After extensive touring to promote Meat+Bone, the band returned to the studio in early 2015 to start work on their next album.
 The album, titled Freedom Tower - No Wave Dance Party 2015 was released on March 24, 2015.
 The band toured in support of the record, playing their final show in Nuremberg on March 18, 2016.